 Sunday, September 29th – Doors open at 1pm

 When you think of the 1960’s, you think of the golden era of music with so many hits.
 For those fortunate to be there, the Swinging Sixties was a magical time for popular music, a truly golden age which spun hit after hit.
 And one of the most memorable was The McCoys’ interpretation of Hang On Sloopy, which became a monster success, and is still hugely popular today.
 And it was being there, loving that wonderful time and its songs, which led to four talented British musicians fostering their special memories, preserving them for live audiences to enjoy anew today, keeping alive the McCoys name, with Hang On Sloopy and Spencer Davis’s Keep on Running being just two examples of a superb repertoire from the Sixties.

-If you would like to book tickets for the Swinging Sixties Weekender, please fill in the form below and a member of our team will contact you to make payment.
-Alternatively, please call us on 01754 872592.
+If you would like to book tickets for the Swinging Sixties Weekender, please call us on 01754 872592.